A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - [Kaven Windstrike PDF](./NPC-Monsters-Statblocks/KavenWindstrike.pdf)
     - ** Loot:** Greater Coyote Cloak

+### Ending the ogrekin menace (XP 80)
+  - award story xp of 80 for succesfuly ending the ogrekin threat (either killing mammy graul, or over half the total ogrekin)

+### Exposing the traitor (XP 30)
+  - if the PCs expose the traitor in any part of this book then award 30xp

 ## Part 2: Retaking Rannick (XP 1060/750, Party Level 8-9)